soulkobk/DiscordBot_GameStatus/README.md

 6. To launch the bot, type -> `bot.bat` (or `node index.js`)

 > Note, for the in built http server to function (graph enabled), it needs to be accessible remotely (eg, allowed via firewall + port forwarding)

+Now with the addition of multiple instances, first launch the bot with all "serverStatusMessageID" entries as "".
+The console window will output what to paste in the config.json once the message ID is returned.
+Once your config.json is updated and saved, close the bot and relaunch it.